 Check how your brand or blog posts spread in pinterest-atmosphere by tracking how many people are pinning from your website:

-Replace ‘YourDomainHere’ with your own link, for example here’s mine.
+Replace ‘YourDomainHere’ with your own link.
 Watch out for the pinners’ descriptions and thank them for pinning if manage.

 Tip: Make sure there is at least one image with a minimum size of 110 x 100 pixels or else people won’t be able to pin your article directly.

 To Read: How to Track Your Website’s Content on Pinterest